OAuthxD/Astrox/Privacy policy.md

 Few parts of message content for logging system.

 Our bot only gathers personally identifiable data through commands run using the bot.
-This information helps us provide a better user experience for all Neptune's users.
+This information helps us provide a better user experience for all Astrox's users.

-The information we collect when you vote for Neptune on the third-party website Discord bot list
+The information we collect when you vote for Astrox on the third-party website Discord bot list

 Your Username